polychroma-co/apps.chromeos.tv-polychroma/README.md

-# apps.chromeos.tv-polychroma
-Desktop client for TV Polychroma.
+# TV Polychroma for macOS
+TV Polychroma for ChromeOS is a native Chromebook client for viewing TV Polychroma, a 24/7 WebTV network dedicated to the finest avant-garde television available online, right on the Desktop.

+Version 1.1:
+- Updated player

+Requirements
+- ChromeOS